dankuck/dankuck.github.io/_posts/2021-02-27-trumans-map-4-inferential-distances.md

 I was three for three.
 And if you’re winning too much, it means you aren’t taking enough risks.

 So I started thinking of things that would be riskier.
-I pulled a valet scam and a guy gave me his car.
+I pulled a valet scam and a guy gave me his Mercedes.
 I brought my lobsters along.
 I pulled the wrong change trick again to score free firecrackers.
 I threw firecrackers out the car window into yards.
 I scared a dog with them.
 I consoled the dog.
 I convinced Officer Carmichael that the guy throwing firecrackers went “that way”.
 I adopted the dog into my mobile menagerie.
 I barked at strangers.
 It was the dog’s idea.
 I learned that the physics of cow tipping doesn’t work.
 I never took five minutes to think up a great idea.
 I just pretended to be Steve Martin, Robert Redford, Eddie Murphy...

 After a few more adventures that were even less noteworthy than they were clever, I still had not been stopped.
 My dog had run off, so I thought it was time to set my lobsters free too.